Consumer Medicine Information

 If you experience any of the following, stop taking your medicine and contact your doctor immediately or go to the Emergency department at your nearest hospital:

-; swelling of the face, lips, tongue or any other parts of the body; rash, itching or hives on the skin (signs of allergy)
+- Sudden signs of allergy such as shortness of breath, wheezing or difficulty in breathing; swelling of the face, lips, tongue or any other parts of the body; rash, itching or hives on the skin.

 - severe skin reactions with lesions, ulcers or blisters.

-- liver pain or swelling, a general feeling of unwellness with or without jaundice (yellowing of the skin and eyes)
+- liver pain or swelling and/or a general feeling of unwell with or without jaundice (yellowing of the skin and eyes)

 The above list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.